jadonclegg/powermon/README.md

 `-u [--user-token]` - specifies the user token to send Pushover notifications to. (can be specified more than once, i.e. `-u <token> -u <second token>` etc.)

+[Pushover](https://pushover.net/) is a utility for sending Push notifications to your devices.
+You can register an app to get an app token, and a user token, which you can provide to send yourself push notifications.

 ## Commands

 ### powermon mac